WARNING: EziBarcodes Australia

 We ordered an EAN-13 barcode from ezibarcodes.co.nz on 18 February 2018, and the barcode number they issued to us began with “07” (the US country prefix), not “94” or “50”.

 4. They say they are “Locally owned and operated” on both their NZ & UK websites on the “About Us” page.
 However, they’re based in Australia, not New Zealand or the UK.

 Their business Krucial PTY LTD is owned and run from Perth, Australia.
 They have no New Zealand or UK based office, staff, or contact details.

 5. They have made themselves as anonymous as possible – they have extremely little information about themselves, or their company, on their website.

-On their “About Us” page they refer to themselves “EziBarcodes” only.
-They don’t provide their company name, company address, business number, business registration details, or the name of their director (or the names of any staff members).
-We had to search for their domain on the NZ Domain Name Commission website to find the name of the company behind the website (we found that the domain was purchased by Jeremy Stocker on behalf of Krucial PTY LTD in Australia).
+On their “About Us” page, they refer to themselves as “EziBarcodes” only.
+They don’t provide their company name, company address, business number, business registration details, or the name of their director (or any staff members).
+We had to search for their domain on the NZ Domain Name Commission website to find the company’s name behind the website (we found that Jeremy Stocker purchased the domain on behalf of Krucial PTY LTD in Australia).

 6. They have very little contact information on their website.

 There is no email address, phone number, or physical address on their website.
 The only way to contact them is via the Contact Form on their “Contact” page.

 7. Falsely claim that their barcode numbers are accepted by any retail outlet worldwide.